 Having previously written for “The Avengers“, James Mitchell wanted to create a grittier, darker show so he penned “Callan” starring Edward Woodward as the eponymous undercover agent and assassin.

 Ruthless and suspicious of his targets and colleagues, Callan depicted national security and the Cold War at the sharp edge, with torture as standard (referenced by the swinging lightbulb in the title sequence) and assassination plots.

-Edward Woodward would continue the theme of spycraft in the shadows in his 1980s show “The Equalizer” where he dispensed vigilante justice.
+Edward Woodward would continue the theme of spycraft in the shadows in his 1980s show “The Equalizer” where he helped people the authorities couldn’t.

 Lauded for his performance in cult film “The Wicker Man“, it’s the series “Callan” where audiences were first captivated by Edward Woodward and cared whether his character would live or die when he was shot for the cliffhanger at the end of the second series in 1969.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.

 This illustrated print is part of the new collection of stylish pop art prints, exclusively by Art & Hue, inspired by 1960s spies and features Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books) along with graphic blocks of colour.

 Copyright © Art & Hue ® 2017-2020.
 All rights reserved.